eclipse-vertx/vert.x/core_manual_java.md

 This will be discussed in depth in the chapter on streams and pumps.

 ## Scaling TCP Servers

 A verticle instance is strictly single threaded.

 If you create a simple TCP server and deploy a single instance of it then all the handlers for that server are always executed on the same event loop (thread).

 This means that if you are running on a server with a lot of cores, and you only have this one instance deployed then you will have at most one core utilised on your server!
-That's not very good, right?

 To remedy this you can simply deploy more instances of the verticle in the server, e.g.

     vertx run foo.MyServer -instances 20

-The above would run 20 instances of foo.MyServer to a locally running vert.x instance.
+The above would run 20 instances of foo.MyServer to a locally running Vert.x instance.

 Once you do this you will find the echo server works functionally identically to before, but, *as if by magic*, all your cores on your server can be utilised and more work can be handled.